+The parties may also contractually agree on the competence of the judge to order interim relief.
 Anti-suit injunctions are not available under Luxembourg law.

-26 Does the law of your jurisdiction allow a court or tribunal to order a party to provide security for costs?
+Does the law of your jurisdiction allow a court or tribunal to order a party to provide security for costs?

-Article 257 of the NCPC provides that upon request of the defendant, non-Luxembourg based applicants may be ordered to secure payments of costs and damages they may be ordered to deposit the corresponding amount (caution judicatum solvi).
+Article 257 of the NCPC provides that, upon request of the defendant, non-Luxembourg based claimants may be ordered to advance payments of costs and damages they may be ordered to pay if they do not prevail.